jacopoaltieri/scope-xr/README.md

 ### 5.2 PSF measurements
-To compute the two dimensions of the PSF, the program fits a Gaussian function on each sinogram profile and finds the profiles with the largest and smallest sigmas.
-It then identifies these profiles on the sinogram and the reconstruction based on their angle index.
-The two extreme profiles are then found by evaluating the widest and narrowest FWHM from the $\sigma$ parameter of the gaussian fit.
+For the PSF measurements, the program finds the horizontal and vertical profiles and computes their FWHM by fitting a gaussian curve on the corresponding sinogram profiles.

 if the *--oversample* flag is checked, the program performs subpixel resolution sampling while computing the radial profiles.